RisottoMan/AutoEvent/Docs/Configuration.md

   - Volume: No change
 4) Insert your audio file to website and click the "Convert" button.
 5) Download and transfer the file to the Music folder.
+6) If you find an error when starting the mini-games, repeat all the steps again.

 ### FriendlyFireSettings
 Be aware: Some events may override this setting if it is deemed necessary for event functionality.
 By default most plugins will just use whatever the default server value is. ***This feature works with CedMod.***